Quantum behavior of a heavy impurity strongly coupled to a Bose gas

 At unitarity $1/a = 0$, the polaron energy takes the universal form

 where $f(x)$ is a dimensionless function.
 When $\ab \to 0$ at fixed density, we know that $E \to -\infty$, while in the zero-density limit $n \to 0$, we must have $E \to 0$ since there are no bound states.
 Thus, in the limit $n^{1/3} \ab \to 0$, we require $f(x) \to \infty$ slower than $\sim 1/x^2$.
 Indeed, our QMC results reveal a \textit{logarithmically} slow dependence $f(x) \sim -\ln(x)$, as shown in Fig.~\ref{fig:manybody-unitary}.
 This behavior is difficult to fully capture within the truncated basis approach~\cite{supmat} since it requires an increasingly larger number of boson excitations as $n^{1/3} \ab \to 0$.
 On the other hand, if we use a coherent-state ansatz~\cite{Shchadilova2016} with an infinite number of excitations but only the approximate mean-field repulsion of the Bogoliubov Hamiltonian, then we have $f(x) =\sqrt{\pi/4x}$ which drastically overestimates the change in energy (see Fig.~\ref{fig:manybody-unitary}).
+The classical-field approach in Ref.~\cite{Massignan2021} also predicts a power-law behavior $f(x) \sim 1/x^{1/3}$, but this is only valid when $r_0 \gg a_B$, which is different from the regime considered here~\footnote{Note that Ref.~\cite{Massignan2021} claims that their results are valid even for short-ranged potentials $r_0 \sim a_B$, but this appears to neglect the condition that the number of bosons must be large in all modes of the classical field.
+Defining $n_l$ to be the local density at the impurity, we thus require $N_l = n_l r_0^3 \gg 1$ as well as the dilute gas condition $n_l a_B^3 \ll 1$, which gives the long-range requirement $r_0 \gg a_B$.
+See also Ref.~\cite{Chen2018}, which derived the condition $r_0 \gg a_B$ for the validity of the classical field approach in the zero-density limit.}.

 Indeed, the polaron energy is intimately connected to the spatial structure of the boson-boson correlations via the function $G_\k$ in Eq.~\eqref{eq:energy}, which can be viewed as an effective interaction potential between two excited bosons.
 In the infrared limit $k \to 0$, where the bosons are at large separation, we should recover the behavior of uncorrelated bosons.
 Here, we expect that the difference in energy between one and two excited bosons is their mean-field interaction with the condensate, $8\pi \ab n/m$.
 This large-distance infrared behavior is correctly captured by the coherent state ansatz~\cite{Shchadilova2016}, which however fails at shorter length scales since it predicts a constant $G_\k=8\pi \ab n/m$ for all $k$ and $a$~\cite{supmat}.
 In reality, we expect the blockade effect to dominate at short distances such that $\alpha_{\k\k'} \to 0$, and in this case one can show that $G_\k \to -E$ as $k \to \infty$~\cite{supmat}.
 This short-distance ultraviolet behavior is captured by a ``Chevy-type'' ansatz with a single boson excitation~\cite{Chevy2006,Rath2013,Li2014}, but this ansatz does not describe the large-distance physics since it has $G_\k = -E$ at all momenta.
 However, the momentum dependence of $G_\k$ can be well approximated within a truncated basis approach that includes more boson excitations~\cite{supmat}, as considered in this work.
 In particular, our results indicate that quantum blocking at short distances dominates the behavior of the polaron energy while the infrared physics only provides a small correction.